rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 </Card>
 ```
 :::tip
-It's easier to track siblings via [tagChildren](/tracking/api-reference/low-level/tagChildren.md) but, to keep this example simpler, we are going for the verbose syntax here.
+It's easier to tag siblings via [tagChildren](/tracking/api-reference/low-level/tagChildren.md) but, to keep this example simpler, we are going for the verbose syntax here.
 :::

-Unknowingly we may attempt to track it by adding our [Location Taggers](/tracking/api-reference/location-taggers/overview.md) as follows:
+Unknowingly we may attempt to tag it by adding our [Location Taggers](/tracking/api-reference/location-taggers/overview.md) as follows:

 ```typescript jsx
 <Card {...tagElement({ id: 'card' })}>